La-Sian/100-Days-Of-Code-/README.md

 Dug slightly further into react looking at userState hook and lifting state.
 I found it particularly challenging, when having to import child states to the parent/root component.

+DAY 32

+Today was looking at array methods- .map and .filter, as well as mutability and immutability and also keys and lists.